cs411-alawini/fa22-cs411-Q-team006-Cowbuddy/doc/Stage2Diagrams.md

 #### Published
 An article can only be on one publication.
 A publication does not have any articles, but it can have an unlimited number of articles on it.
 This means that there is a one-to-many relationship between Publication and Articles.

+## Assumptions

+#### Users

+Each user will have a unique UserID, and a single email. username, and password.
+The ArticlesRead and ArticlesLiked are counters that will keep track of how many articles the user has read and liked, respectively.
+The AccountCreationDate attribute will be automatically created when the account is made.

+#### Comments

+Each user can only make one comment per article.

+#### Likes

+The three attributes are immutable.
+Each user can only like an article once.

+#### Dislikes

+The three attributes are immutable.
+Each user can only dislike an article once.

+#### Articles

+The Likes and Dislikes attributs are counters that are automatically updated.
+Each article must be related to at least one country and must be published by exactly one publisher.

+#### Countries

+NumberOfArticles will be automatically updated.

+#### Publications

+N/A